 Nuestra Clinica del Valle, Inc. (NCDV), a federally qualified health center, has served the low income and uninsured families of Hidalgo and Starr Counties in the Lower Rio Grande Valley of Texas for the past 48 years.
-Incorporated in 1971, NCDV (formerly known as Hidalgo County Health Care Corporation) began as the Migrant Program of the local Health Department.
-In 1978, the migrant criteria was lifted and the Center starting serving the entire community.
-The service area covers 2,793 square miles directly on the United States/México border.
-NCDV is governed by a seventeen (17) member Board of Directors, composed of 51% majority consumers as well as professional representatives from the areas of medical, dental, finance, legal, education and community service.
+Incorporated in 1971, NCDV began as the Migrant Program of the local Health Department.
+In 1978, the Center started serving the entire community.
+The service area covers 2,793 square miles directly on the United States/Mexico border.
+NCDV is governed by a Board of Directors, composed of 51% majority consumers as well as professional representatives from the areas of medical, dental, finance, legal, education and community service.

-The service area population has grown rapidly over the past 10 years, reaching close to 800,000 residents.
-The population is primarily Hispanic (88%) and is among the poorest in the U.S. One in three residents has an income below the federal poverty level.
-Unemployment rates remained in the double digits in 2010 – up to 20% in Starr County.
+The service area population has grown rapidly over the past years, reaching close to 914,000 residents.
+The population is primarily Hispanic (91%) and is among the poorest in the U.S. One in three residents has an income below the federal poverty level.
+The area’s unemployment rate has remained consistently higher than the state and national rates.
 The area is also home to many migrant and seasonal farmworkers – most of whom have no health benefits.
-The primary populations served by NCDV are the uninsured, medically indigent residents and migrant and seasonal workers and their families.
+The primary populations served by NCDV are the uninsured, medically indigent residents, migrant/seasonal workers and their families.

 To address the needs of the population, NCDV offers a complete set of integrated, accessible primary health care services at 11 locations – nine in Hidalgo County and two in Starr County.
-Health services include family medicine, internal medicine, pediatric care, obstetrical and gynecological care, and podiatry.
+Health services include family medicine, internal medicine, pediatric care, obstetrical and gynecological care.
 Pharmacy, laboratory services, limited radiological services, social services/case management, nutrition/health education, and integrated eligibility assistance are also provided.
 Two NCDV clinics offer dental services.
-Limited behavioral health services including care management and group counseling were added in 2006, addressing a critical unmet need in this population.
-In 2011 NCDV received its fourth accreditation by The Joint Commission.
+Limited behavioral health services including care management and counseling were added in 2006 addressing a critical unmet need in this population.